Industry / Licensing / Air Service Permit

-Applicants are also required to submit to the Civil Aviation Authority of Malaysia (CAAM) for an Air Operator’s Certificate (AOC) for their proposed operations and an ASP will only be issued to the applicant who holds a valid AOC issued by the Civil Aviation Authority of Malaysia (CAAM).
+Successful applicants will be initially issued with a Conditional Approval, allowing the applicants to apply to the Civil Aviation Authority of Malaysia (CAAM) for an Air Operator’s Certificate (AOC) for their proposed operations.
+An ASP will only be issued to the applicant who holds a valid AOC issued by the Civil Aviation Authority of Malaysia (CAAM).

 Applying for an Air Service Permit (ASP)